jgrhab/challenge-data/qrt-2022-learning-factors/README.md

 See for instance the [book by N. Boumal](https://www.cambridge.org/us/universitypress/subjects/mathematics/optimization-or-and-risk-analysis/introduction-optimization-smooth-manifolds?format=PB&isbn=9781009166157) for the general methodology and details about the Stiefel manifold.
-The most commonly used retraction is the Cayley retraction, which can be implemented in a computationally efficient manner using the [Sherman--Morrison formula](https://en.wikipedia.org/wiki/Sherman%E2%80%93Morrison_formula) (or Sherman--Morrison--Woodbury formula).
+The most commonly used retraction is the Cayley retraction, which can be implemented in a computationally efficient manner using the [Sherman-Morrison formula](https://en.wikipedia.org/wiki/Sherman%E2%80%93Morrison_formula) (or Sherman-Morrison-Woodbury formula).

 Of course, neither of these methods should produce better results as the simple linear regression and both are more computationally expensive.